fauzaanu/Curiosity/README.md

 ## Features

-- Connects to Telegram using the Pyrogram library
+- Connects to Telegram using the Pyrogram library (pyrofork)
 - Scans public groups and supergroups
 - Identifies users with personal chats
-- Stores user information in a SQLite database
+- Stores user information in a SQLite database for users with personal chats
 - Handles rate limiting with exponential backoff

 ## Data Collected